Ersanio/snes-assembly-book/docs/the-basics/memory.md

 ## SRAM

 SRAM stands for "Static Random-Access Memory".
 It is also 128kB big, and it is located in blocks of 32kB at $700000-$707FFF, $710000-$717FFF, $720000-$727FFF and $730000-$737FFF, although the final size of SRAM depends on the ROM specifications itself, thanks to something called the "internal ROM header.
-The SRAM isn’t mirrored in other banks.
+The SRAM isn't mirrored in other banks.

 SRAM behaves exactly like RAM; you can store anything and load anything from it, but the values do not get cleared when the SNES resets.
 The SRAM is kept alive with an actual button-cell battery on a real SNES cartridge.
 When the battery dies, or is removed, SRAM won't function properly and will possibly lose data after every reset.
 On emulators, SRAM is stored in the well-known ".srm"-files.